US stocks slip as Target stumbles, weighs on retailers

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Wednesday as investors reviewed a dismal financial report from Target and a broader update on the retail sector from the government.
+Stocks fell on Wall Street in afternoon trading Wednesday as investors reviewed a dismal financial report from Target and a broader update on the retail sector from the government.

 Big technology companies also fell.
-Chipmaker Micron slipped 5.6% after announcing some production cuts because of weak demand.
-Nvidia fell 3.1%.
+Chipmaker Micron Technology dropped 7.2% after announcing some production cuts because of weak demand.
+Nvidia fell 2.7%.

 Wall Street has been closely watching the latest economic updates, including reports that consumer and wholesale prices continue to cool.
 Much of the market’s prior rally was due to hopes inflation is easing, which could portend less aggressive hikes for interest rates from the Federal Reserve.